 A candidate nominated for the award must satisfy the following criteria:

 - Major contributor to ICS and its objectives.

 - Not a previous recipient of this award.

-Each nomination must be accompanied by a letter that presents a case based on the nominee's service.
-This must also be accompanied by three ICS member endorsements.
-No ICS member may endorse more than one nominee for the same year.
+Each nomination must be accompanied by a letter from an ICS member that presents a case based on the nominee's service.
+Self-nominations are not permitted.

-All nominations and inquiries should be sent electronically to the chair of the committee (email@example.com) by 11:59 pm EDT, June 15, 2021.
+All nominations and inquiries should be sent electronically to the chair of the committee by 11:59 pm EDT, July 31, 2023.
 All submissions will be acknowledged by the committee chair.